Super Bowl 2026 predictions, NFL picks today: Patriots vs. Seahawks predictions from Vegas expert

-2026 Super Bowl predictions, NFL picks today: Patriots vs. Seahawks bets by expert on 29-15 roll
+2026 Super Bowl predictions, NFL picks today: Patriots vs. Seahawks bets by expert on a 29-15 roll

 SportsLine expert Brady Kannon has revealed his 2026 Super Bowl picks for the New England Patriots vs. Seattle Seahawks at Levi's Stadium on Sunday